• Skip to primary navigation

 Notes

-• If you want thin consistency, skip the addition of roasted gram dal while grinding and add more water according to your preference.
-Just bring to boil once after adding water.
+• For a thinner consistency, skip the roasted gram while grinding and add extra water as needed.
+Just bring it to a boil after adding water.

-Adjust the spice and salt according to your taste preference.
+• Adjust the spice and salt levels to suit your taste.

 I am not a nutritionist.
 The nutritional information is provided as a courtesy and is an estimate only.
 It varies depending upon the product types or brands.